-One might say that enabling people prevents them from reaching this rock bottom and becoming willing to get treatment in an alcohol rehab center.
+One might say that enabling people prevents them from reaching this rock bottom and becoming willing to get treatment in an alcohol rehab centre.

 Other ways in which enabling behaviour is manifested is by doing something for the alcoholic that he/she should be doing for them-self.
 This makes it easier for the alcoholic to avoid taking responsibility.

 Helping a child escape the legal consequences of possession or use of drugs can enable addiction.
 The child may believe that he/she is invulnerable and that the parents condone drug use.
-It might be wiser to work with social workers and discuss the option of admission to a drug rehab center in South Africa as part of a court mandated sentence.
+It might be wiser to work with social workers and discuss the option of admission to a drug rehab centre in South Africa as part of a court-mandated sentence.

 Denial is a powerful mechanism which can prevent family and friends from confronting the substance abuser.
 Nobody wants to think that there is a problem or accept how severe it is.

-Denial is a defense mechanism that helps people to avoid the awkward truth.
+Denial is a defence mechanism that helps people to avoid the awkward truth.
 The family might overlook problems in work, school, relationships, or financial troubles.

 People who enable addicts are left feeling that nothing is wrong and that they don’t need to worry.
 This is a happier state of affairs in the short-term but will eventually lead to misery.
 The alcoholic or addict is able to continue using substances and do whatever he/she wants.
 Thus for a while enabling behaviour seems to suit everybody involved.

-The codependent person may have a very low self-esteem and require affirmation in order to feel okay.
+The codependent person may have very low self-esteem and require affirmation in order to feel okay.

 They will do anything to obtain this affirmation.
 Some of the feelings that codependents may experience are: